-Once site of the historic Orleans Ballroom and Theater, the Bourbon Orleans Hotel, home to more ghosts than perhaps any other place in New Orleans, was converted into a convent during the late 1800s.
-The hotel, which sits in the heart of the French Quarter, is reportedly so haunted that the hotel’s staff have simply chosen to embrace its paranormal reputation.
-One of the first eerie stories dates back to the 19th century, when the orphan-care efforts organized by the Sisters of the Holy Family collided with yellow fever, which claimed the lives of many children in their care.
-Guest have reported hearing children’s laughter echoing down the hallways, and others claim to have felt the backs of their shirts being abruptly yanked.
-Other supernatural tales include hearing tortured cries around room 644 (where, supposedly, a nun of the affiliated congregation committed suicide), a bloody confederate soldier limping in his uniform down the hallways of both the sixth and third floors, and the appearance of a woman dancing under the Orleans Ballroom crystal chandeliers.
+Once the Orleans Ballroom and Theater, and then a convent in the 1800s, the Bourbon Orleans Hotel lies in the heart of the French Quarter and reportedly has more ghosts than any other place in New Orleans.
+Guests have reported hearing children’s laughter echoing down the hallways, while others claim to have felt their shirts being abruptly yanked.
+Other supernatural tales include hearing tortured cries around room 644 (where, supposedly, a nun took her own life), a bloody Confederate soldier limping down the hallways of the sixth and third floors and a ghostly woman dancing under the ballroom chandeliers.

 The luxurious Omni Royal Orleans, on fashionable St Louis Street, is thought to be home to around 50 ghosts, but the one that most frequently encounter is that of a maid who is said to tuck guests in as they sleep, flush toilets and turn taps and lights on in the night.
 A gun-toting Confederate soldier has also been spotted on the seventh floor, and some friendly spirits have been known to follow their favorite guests around the property.